Kristina01111000/Drws_site/README.md

 	- looks like the theme is the issue, not the plugins, switch to 2022 theme
 	- changed names of widget and plugin folders in theme, was able to gt into wordpress backend
 	- he wants a copy of the site made before changing things
+	- deleted 2011 theme from file manager, so that works